 Four horseshoe waterfalls

 Shortly before the falls Laja River becomes wide, shallow and slow.
-Large island divides it into two arms and shortly before the falls each of these arms again is divided in two even smaller arms.
+A large island divides it into two arms and shortly before the falls each of these arms again is divided into two even smaller arms.

 On each of these four smaller streams have formed waterfalls.